 · 2017 - Platinum GuideStar Seal of Transparency• November 2016 - Employees Community Fund of Boeing California's Crystal Vision Award - innovative STEAM programming

-1. General operating support is always a need of our organization to enable MIND to continue to expand the reach and scope of not only our innovative ST Math programs, but also conduct research and development to further our mission.
+1. General operating support is always a need of our organization to enable MIND to continue to expand the reach and scope of not only our innovative ST Math programs, but also our many other programs and activities that further our mission.
 It provides us the flexibility to allocate funding towards expenses that may not be covered through program grants, such as administration and management, that are critical to the day-to-day operations of the organization and implementation of these programs.

-3. Volunteers to assist with activities aimed at bringing math to life through family-friendly events, applied learning opportunities, student centered activities and community engagement events.
-The purpose is to engage students by taking math outside of the classroom with hands-on immersion activities that will deepen their interest in math and encourage students to pursue STEM-related careers.
+4. Volunteers to assist with activities aimed at engaging students with hands-on immersion activities that will deepen their interest in math and encourage students to pursue STEM-related careers.

 ST Math differs from other educational programs in that it is: